lynxbase/.github/profile/README.md

 inverted index, the query planner, the materialized view runtime - all written from scratch in Go.

-That choice cost time, but it bought back something I couldn't get any other way: the freedom to make every layer answer to one question - *does this make log analysis feel light?* If something compromises that - a dependency, a config flag, a step between "downloaded" and "useful" - it doesn't ship.
+That cost time.
+But it meant every layer could answer to one question - *does this make log analysis feel light?* If something compromises that - a dependency, a config flag, a step between "downloaded" and "useful" - it doesn't ship.

 ## Where it's going